 Sinn Fein generated almost three times more money than its political rivals last year and outspent them twice over.

-With an annual income of just under £1.2 million for 2009 - the year of the European election campaign - Sinn Fein was streets ahead of second-placed SDLP (£400,000), figures from the Electoral Commission showed.
+Sinn Fein's annual income was just under £1.2 million in 2009 - the year of the European election campaign - streets ahead of second placed SDLP with around £400,000.

 The republican party, whose elected representatives donate a proportion of their wages into the coffers, spent around £6,000 more than it brought in.